A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Empirical Evaluation

 \section{Empirical Evaluation}

 In this section, we empirically examine the stability of navigable small-world NE.
-We first simulate the DRB game on two dimensional grids, and consider nodes having full information, limited information, or no information of other players' strategies.
-We next simulate the game on Renren and Livejournal networks where population is not evenly distributed geographically.
+We simulate the DRB game on two dimensional grids, and consider nodes having full information, limited information, or no information of other players' strategies.

-Before the main empirical evaluation, we also test the effect of the grid size on navigable equilibrium, since our theoretical results require sufficiently large grids.
+In Section~\ref{sec:perturb_eval} and Section \ref{sec:part_eval}, we focus on the homogeneous game ($\alpha_u=1$, $\forall u \in V$) as our equilibrium analysis is robust to $\alpha_u$ under the $k$-dimensional grid of people.
+In Section \ref{sec:real_eval}, we further examine the heterogeneous game under non-uniform population density across real social networks.
+Before the main empirical evaluation, we first test the effect of the grid size $n$ on navigable equilibrium, since our theoretical results require a sufficiently large $n$.

 Our theoretical analysis shows that one can find a large enough constant $n_0$, such that the navigable equilibrium is exactly ${\bf r}\equiv 2$ for all $n\geq n_0$.
 Thus, we first verify empirically the relationship between the size of the grid and the actual connection preference value for the equilibrium.
 Figure~\ref{fig:enquilibrium} shows how the equilibrium value changes over $n$ in a 2D grid, with various granularity.
 For example, with a granularity of $\gamma=0.1$, the equilibrium decreases from $\mathbf{r} \equiv 2.3$ for a very small $10\times 10$ grid, to $\mathbf{r} \equiv 2$ for a $1000\times 1000$ grid.
 This shows that we do not need a very large grid in order to obtain results close to our theoretical predictions.
 In our following experiments, we use a $100\times 100$ grid with the granularity $\gamma=0.1$, which leads to an equilibrium $\mathbf{r} \equiv 2.1$ close to theoretical prediction while reducing the simulation cost.